Ruhi Su

-Early life
+Early life and education

 Mehmet Ruhi Su was born 1912 in Van.
 He later expressed his situation: "He is one of the children desolated by the World War I." After he lost his family during World War I at a very early age, he was taken from Van to Adana and given to a childless poor family.
 After living with the family, he was taken to Dârüleytâm, an orphanage that was built in Adana for the Armenian orphans.

 He graduated from the Kuleli Military High School in 1931.

-Musical background

 He started playing violin at the age of ten.
 In 1936 he graduated from the Teacher's School of Music and in 1942 from the Opera Department of State Conservatory in Ankara.
 The following ten years, he performed at the State Opera in Ankara as a celebrated bass baritone, appearing in operas such as Madame Butterfly, Fidelio, Tosca and Rigoletto.
 During his contemporary music education, he also studied Turkish folk music and consequently made regular radio programs, playing saz and singing folk songs, while he worked at the opera.